kristokv/CopeLinkExp2021/README.md

 # CopeLink experiment 2021

-<b>This repository contains the data files and scripts to reproduce the results in article "The possible copepod link between kelp forests, the pelagic ecosystem and deep-sea carbon sequestration" by Kristina Øie Kvile, Marc Anglès d'Auriac, Dag Altin, Rolf Erik Olsen and Kasper Hancke, currently in review in PLOS ONE.
+<b>This repository contains the data files and scripts to reproduce the results in the article "Can copepods feed on kelp detritus?
+A laboratory study with *Calanus finmarchicus*" by Kristina Ã˜ie Kvile, Marc AnglÃ¨s d'Auriac, Dag Altin, Rolf Erik Olsen and Kasper Hancke, accepted for publication in Marine Ecology.
 A preprint of the article is available at [bioRxiv](https://www.biorxiv.org/content/10.1101/2023.01.06.523004v1).

 </b><br>